 Did you know that drinking coffee could support your goal for getting more fit?
-We all know that a cup of coffee is great for getting you going, but drinking a cup of coffee before and after working out, has additional benefits for getting the most out of your fitness regime.
-Read the five ways that drinking coffee can improve your workout as well as how much coffee to drink and when to drink it before and after your trip the gym.
+People want to know if it is bad to drink coffee before working out.
+We all know that a cup of coffee is great for getting you going, but drinking a cup of coffee before and after working out, has additional health benefits for getting the most out of your fitness regime.
+Read the five ways that drinking coffee can improve your workout as well as how much coffee to drink and what time to drink it before and after your trip the gym.

 1. Coffee helps improve focus during a workout.

 Adenosine is responsible for suppressing arousal in preparation for sleep.
 It is neurotransmitter that is a byproduct of your body breaking down food for energy which is why you can experience a post meal “coma”.
-Caffeine creates an alert state by binding to the adenosine receptors in the brain which can also help you push through a tougher gym workout.
+Caffeine creates an alert state by binding to the adenosine receptors in the brain which can also help you push through a tougher gym workout and help you reach your fitness goal.
 Read more about “How Caffeine Works on the Brain”.

 2. Coffee helps improve workout performance.

 Once caffeine enters the body it increase blood pressure and heart rate, fats are broken down and fatty acids enter the body.
-Studies have shown that a link between athletic performance and caffeine intake prior to workout.
+Studies have shown that there is a link between athletic performance, fitness and caffeine intake prior to workout.

 A report published in Sports Medicine refers to caffeine as a “powerful ergogenic aid,” and mentions that athletes can “train at a greater power output and/or train longer” after caffeine consumption.
 Another study published in the British Journal of Sports Science found that subjects who consumed coffee before running 1,500 meters on the treadmill completed their run 4.2 seconds faster on average than the control group.